codazoda/ask/README.md

 - Build binaries for popular operating systems
 - Add an option to change the model
 - Maybe support other AI API's

+## The Name

+I use the names _AskAI_ and _Ask_ interchangably.
+The official name of the project is _AskAI_ but I use _Ask_ for short and for the command-line filename.
+I do so because _Ask_ is not specific enough for search queries or conversations but it works well as the name of the command-line binary.